bd/twidor/README.md

 ## How to Build

-To compile and build Twidor.jar, one may use:
+To compile and build Twidor.jar and the debian package (.deb), one may use:

-    sudo apt install git openjdk-8-jdk ant make git clone https://github.com/rich-murphey/twidor.git
+    sudo apt install git openjdk-8-jdk ant make fakeroot git clone https://github.com/rich-murphey/twidor.git
     cd twidor
     make